SojebSikder/go-kv-base/README.md

 # go-kv-base

-Simple key value database created with golang just for fun.
+Simple key value in-memory database created with golang just for fun.

+**Note: data stores in memory, so restarting the server will loose data**

 # Usage